WikiTeq/newman-reporter-slackmsg/README-Selfiie.md

 ```CLI
 newman run tests.json -e staging.json --suppress-exit-code -r slackmsg --reporter-slackmsg-webhookurl '<webhook>' --reporter-slackmsg-channel '#dev-status' --reporter-slackmsg-failuresChannel '#dev-alerts' --reporter-slackmsg-failuresOnly true
 ```

-## How It's Run At

-The API monitor is deployed as a Docker container.

-The tests are scheduled to run automatically every hour.
-This is managed by **Ofelia**.
-For more information, see the `selfiie-api-monitor` documentation.

 ## Original Repository